jerekrie20/PantryPal-Core/README.md

 ## How It Works

 - In development mode, Vite serves the assets and provides HMR
-- PHP requests are proxied to your PHP server
+- PHP requests are proxied/served by your local PHP server
 - In production mode, the built assets are loaded from the `dist` directory
 - The PHP code detects whether to use development or production assets